ProfessionalCSharp/MoreSamples/README.md

 Binary literals and digit separators, as well as other C# literals

 See the blog article [C# Literals & C# 7.0 Binary Literals and Digit Separators](https://csharp.christiannagel.com/2016/10/06/literals/ "Literals") for more information.

+## Tuples

+Folder : TuplesSample

+C# 7.0 and Tuples, ValueTuple

+See the blog article [Tuples with C# 7.0](https://csharp.christiannagel.com/2016/10/11/tuples/ "Tuples") for more information.

 ## .NET Core